-Genazzano announced as winner of the Innovative Schools Award for 2019
+Genazzano announced winner of Innovative Schools Award 2019

 7 November 2019